-- 28. Refusal to participate in random drug testing board policy 227.1 drug test will result in the following discipline: - a) First Offense three (3) days out-of-school suspension - b) Second Offense five (5) days out-of-school suspension - c) Third Offense- ten (10) days out-of-school suspension - 29.
-Safety Violations Creating a risk to the environment, which includes, but is not limited to, bodily secretions, itching powder, etc. - a) First offense warning to out-of-school suspension. - b) Second offense in-school suspension to out-of-school suspension - c) Third offense 1 to 10 days out-of-school suspension - 30.
+- 27. Refusal to participate in Drug Test Board Policy 227.1 will result in removal from extracurricular activities until compliant with policy. - 28.
+Safety Violations Creating a risk to the environment, which includes, but is not limited to, bodily secretions, itching powder, etc. - a) First offense warning to out-of-school suspension. - b) Second offense in-school suspension to out-of-school suspension - c) Third offense 1 to 10 days out-of-school suspension - 29.
 Safe-2-Say Something False Tip students who are found to have created a false tip to the Safe-2-Say program will be subject to disciplinary actions including suspension from school.
-Administrators will use their discretion in contacting the school police. - 31.
+Administrators will use their discretion in contacting the school police. - 30.
 School Dances Misbehavior at school dances will not be tolerated.
 If a student misbehaves at a school dance, they will receive school discipline according to the offense outlined in the handbook, immediate removal from the dance, parent/guardian pickup, and student will not be able to attend any further dances for that school year.

-32. Smoking/ Possession of Tobacco/Electronic Cigarettes/ Nicotine Delivery Devices
+31. Smoking and Possession of Tobacco/Electronic Cigarettes/Nicotine Delivery Devices

 In accordance with the School Tobacco Control Act 128 of 2000, smoking in school or on school property is strictly prohibited, as well as the possession or use of any tobacco/nicotine-related product.
-Tobacco/nicotine includes a lighted or unlit cigarette, cigar, pipe or other smoking or vapping product or material and smokeless tobacco/nicotine in any form.
-It is illegal in the state of Pennsylvania for anyone under the age of 18 to purchase cigarettes.
-"Electronic cigarettes" means any oral device that provides a vapor of liquid nicotine, lobellia, and/or other substance, and the use or inhalation of which simulates smoking.
-The term shall include such devices, whether they are manufactured, distributed, marketed, or sold as e-cigarettes, e-cigars, e-pipes, or under any other profuct name or descriptor.
-Any student who serves as a "look out" will be treated as smoking.
-Smoking (which includes vaping) or possession or use of tobacco/nicotine-related products is not permitted anywhere in the school building, School transportation, on school grounds or at bus stops.
-This prohibition further extends to all school buildings, stadiums, bleachers or any other form of property owned by, leased by or under the control of the school district.
-Smoking or use of tobacco-related products is not permitted any school activity, day or night.
-In addition to disciplinary action, students will be subject to monetary fines as imposed by the magistrate's office.
-These fines may be imposed for each incident:
+Tobacco/nicotine includes a lighted or unlighted cigarette, cigar, pipe or other smoking product or material and smokeless tobacco/nicotine in any form.
+It is illegal in the state of Pennsylvania for minors under 21 years of age to purchase tobacco/nicotine.
+In Delaware Valley High School, smoking, use, or possession of tobacco/nicotine- related products, including e-cigarettes (i.e. vape pens, JUULs, Suorins, etc.), is not permitted anywhere in the school building, on school grounds or at bus stops.
+Additionally, the distribution, transfer, purchase, sale, or attempted transaction of tobacco/nicotine- related products, including e-cigarettes, including e-cigarettes, is strictly prohibited.
+This prohibition extends to all buses, vans, and other vehicles owned by, leased by, or under the control of the school district.
+The prohibition further extends to all school buildings, stadiums, bleachers or any other form of property owned by, leased by, or under the control of the school district.
+Smoking, use, or possession of tobacco/nicotine- related products, including e-cigarettes, is not permitted during any school activity, day or night.
+In addition to disciplinary action, DV school police will be notified and students will be subject to monetary fines as imposed by the magistrate's office.
+These fines may be imposed for each incident.